freezy04/Runtime-Terror/README.md

 - #### Deverloper
   - Android Studio 4.1.3 (recommended)
   - Built-in Android Studio emulator or an android device to run the app.
-The latter needs to have the setting in developer mode with USB debugging enabled USB cable.
+The android device needs to have the setting in developer mode with USB debugging enabled USB cable.

 # Programmimg languages
 - Java